olivierfriard/boris_docs/material_mkdocs/docs/create_project.md

 In the **Code** column, you have to add a unique code for each behavior.
-Duplicated codes are not accepted and BORIS will warn in red about duplicates on the bottom left of the *Ethogram* tab.
+Duplicated codes are not accepted and BORIS will warn in red about duplicates on the bottom left of the **Ethogram** tab.
 The code can be an alphanumeric string (which must not include the pipe character **\|** ).

-The **Category** column allow you to include the behavior to a predefined behavioral category.

 The **Description** of your behavior is optional.
 The **Description** column can be useful to add information about a specific behavior, its